You are here

 In 1984, the Supreme Court issued a landmark ruling regarding an agency’s interpretation of its statutory authority in Chevron v.
 Natural Resources Defense Counsel.
 In evaluating an Environmental Protection Agency regulation based on the agency’s construction of a provision of the Clean Air Act of 1977, the Court laid out a two-step test for resolving such cases.
 First was the question of whether congressional intent regarding the statutory provision at issue was clear.
 If so, that intent would be controlling, and any inconsistent agency action would be invalid.
 If Congress had not expressed a clear intent, however, reviewing courts were not to supply their own statutory construction but rather to inquire whether the agency’s action was based on “a permissible construction of the statute.”
 If Congress had explicitly delegated interpretive authority to the agency, the agency’s construction would control as long as it was not arbitrary, capricious, or clearly at odds with the statute.
 In cases where the delegation was implicit, a court still could not impose its own construction of the statute if that of the agency was reasonable.
 Subsequently, the standard of review in cases of statutory interpretation was frequently referred to as “Chevron deference.”

 Some legal commentators expressed the view that the Chevron opinion, which did not refer to the APA, was inconsistent with the APA’s mandate that “the reviewing court shall … interpret constitutional and statutory provisions.”
 Others debated whether Chevron had announced an excessively deferential standard or, alternatively, had not changed the landscape of administrative law significantly.
 In 1997, the Supreme Court set out a deferential standard for an agency’s interpretation of a regulation in Auer v.
 Robbins.
 Auer established that an agency’s interpretation of its own regulation was controlling unless it was “plainly erroneous or inconsistent with the regulation.”
-Both Chevron and Auer deference have continued to be subjects of debate within the legal community.
-While the Supreme Court has not overturned either decision, subsequent cases have called into question the continued viability of the doctrines they established.
+Both Chevron and Auer deference continued to be subjects of debate within the legal community.
+While the Supreme Court upheld Auer in 2019, it overturned Chevron in Loper Bright Enterprises v.
+Raimondo (2024).
+In that case, the Court held that the APA required courts to exercise independent judgment as to whether agencies had acted within their statutory authority.

 [1] Generally, appeals from administrative decisions have been filed in the U.S. courts of appeals, which Congress established in 1891.
 In a limited number of cases, appeal to a three-judge U.S. district court followed by direct appeal to the Supreme Court was possible, but in 1950 Congress eliminated all such appeals other than those from the Interstate Commerce Commission, which remained available until 1975.
 On some occasions, Congress has created specialized courts to hear appeals from administrative agencies.
 The first of these was the Commerce Court, which heard appeals from the Interstate Commerce Commission during the court’s short existence between 1910 and 1913.
 During World War II, the Emergency Court of Appeals heard challenges to regulations promulgated by the Office of Price Administration.
 The court’s jurisdiction was expanded to hear other types of agency appeals before being abolished in 1962.
 Some agency decisions have been appealed to adjudicatory bodies outside of the judicial branch.
 For example, the U.S. Tax Court, established in 1924 as the Board of Tax Appeals to hear appeals from the Bureau of Internal Revenue, is an Article I legislative court.
 The U.S. courts of appeals hear appeals from the Tax Court, however.